Municipal options for more efficient assessment administration

 Towns and cities with three–member boards of assessors have the option of adopting a local law to replace such boards with one appointed assessor.
 The local law may be subject to a referendum.
 Currently, 88 percent of the State's municipalities employ a sole appointed assessor.

 As with the appointed assessor option, towns and cities with elected three–member boards of assessors have the option of adopting a local law to replace such boards with one elected assessor.
 The local law may be subject to a referendum.
 The term of office for the sole elected assessor is six years – with the present term having begun January 1, 2006.
 Sole elected assessors are required to meet the same continuing education requirements as a sole appointed assessor.
-(Towns changing to Sole Assessor)
+(Towns changing from three member boards of elected assessors.)

 County services for towns and cities